 What you can do: Most cyclists don’t compete, so think back to what made riding a bike so awesome when you were a kid..
 I would bet that it wasn’t tons of electronics.
 Embracing a lower-tech approach away from the pressures of technology and and endless cycle of upgrades can be deeply satisfying and a great deal of fun, as well as being the more sustainable, more ethical choice.

-[This heading is an update from being an aside, see comments below] E-bikes are becoming very popular, and their manufacture is problematic, albeit to a much lesser degree than electric cars.
-I didn’t originally give these a separate heading, instead including them as an aside, because on balance I still think they’re a net positive; that could quickly change however as sales explode as there is no escaping the fact that from an ethical and sustainability standpoint they’re significantly worse than a normal bike.
-The positive is that they are making it easier for people to give up the car, and getting people out on bikes that otherwise might not have done so.
-While increasing numbers of folk who might appear not to “need” one are out and about on one, making a judgement of who is impaired and who is not from appearances only is problematic (cardiovascular or muscular/joint issues for example don’t necessarily manifest themselves in ways obvious to bystanders), and many of those bikers may have bought their bikes as a means to get to and from work instead of a car, with the added benefit of being able to use them at the weekends too; certainly if I was in a position where it was clear that the only way I was going to be able to cycle to work was on an e-bike, and I also wanted to enjoy getting out into the woods at weekends, I would buy one bike capable of doing both.
+[This heading is an update from being an aside, see comments below] E-bikes are becoming very popular, and their manufacture is problematic, albeit to a vastly lesser degree than electric cars.
+I didn’t originally give these a separate heading, instead including them as an aside, because on balance I still think they’re a net positive, however as sales explode as there is no escaping the fact that from an ethical and sustainability standpoint they’re significantly worse than a normal bike.
+The positive is that they are making it easier for people to give up the car, and getting people out on bikes, and connecting with the natural world, that otherwise might not have done so.
+While increasing numbers of folk who, some might judge, appear not to “need” one are out and about on one, making a judgement of who is impaired and who is not from appearances only is problematic – cardiovascular or muscular/joint issues for example don’t necessarily manifest themselves in ways obvious to bystanders.
+Moreover many of those bikers may have bought their bikes as a means to get to and from work instead of a car, with the added benefit of being able to use them at the weekends too; certainly if I was in a position where it was clear that the only way I was going to be able to cycle to work was on an e-bike, and I also wanted to enjoy getting out into the woods at weekends, I would buy one bike capable of doing both.